 - There is a bus stop a few steps from the hotel that goes into the historical centre as well as a bus station for those wanting to visit Siena, Pisa, San Gimignano and other towns.
 Bookings can be made on request at the front desk of the hotel.

-At the time of booking, I had requested a ground floor room if they had no elevator.
+- At the time of booking, I had requested a ground floor room if they had no elevator.
 When I checked in, the owner Robert offered to show me the ground floor room next to the reception area as well as one on the first floor.
 He wanted to give me the option to choose which one I preferred.
 Knowing I would hate to climb the stairs numerous times per day with my Rheumatoid Arthritis flaring, I chose the ground floor room.
 It was surprisingly quiet at all hours.